 Complete separate applications for both the DMD and MS CTS programs.

-To begin this process, please contact Katherine Long during the cycle in which you submit your DMD application.
+To begin this process, please contact Carolyn Feller during the cycle in which you submit your DMD application.
 Interested dental students are encouraged to apply as soon as possible, preferably no later than May 1 of their first year in the DMD program (D1 year).

 Tuition & Fees